An example day in the kindergarten consists of:

 From 10am-12pm we have morning classes.
 These consist of two patterns, one with computers and one without.
 Depending if the school has computers or not.

-For English only classes, they are generally around 30 mins in length with 30 children in the class.
+For English only classes, they are generally around 30 mins in length with an average of 30 children in the class.
 The Japanese teacher is in the class but is very much in a support role.
 We supply the teacher with materials, curriculum, and ideas, but each lesson is left to the individual teacher to plan.

 12-1pm is usually lunch time.
 We eat lunch with the children.
 If you are looking